smukvica/snake-bot/README.md

 ### Issues

-As of now the bot sometimes doesn't always win the game and loops itself in catching it's own tail.
+As of now the bot doesn't always win the game and loops itself in catching it's own tail.
 Sometimes it also decides to leave this plane of existence and crashes into itself resulting in a premature end of game.